edmundhung/conform/docs/api/react/future/useForm.md

 Use this when you want to add custom methods to the returned `intent` dispatcher without making them global through [`configureForms`](./configureForms.md).

+### `customState?: Record<string, CustomStateHandler>`

+Custom state handlers available only to this form instance.

+Use [`defineCustomState`](./defineCustomState.md) to define custom state that can be read from `form.customState`.

+The handler map is captured when the form mounts and does not change when the form is reset.

 ### `constraint?: Record<string, ValidationAttributes>`

 HTML validation attributes for fields (`required`, `minLength`, `pattern`, etc.).